Today’s post comes from Meagan T. Frenzer, graduate research intern in the National Archives History Office in Washington, DC.

 It was Secretary of the Continental Congress, Charles Thomson, who submitted the final design for the Great Seal 233 years ago.
 Thomson’s design combined elements of submissions presented to the prior committees.
 His uncluttered, symbolic design fulfilled Congress’s expectations.

-The face side of Thomson’s seal, also known as the “observe” side, displays a bald eagle with wings spread.
+The face side of Thomson’s seal, also known as the “obverse” side, displays a bald eagle with wings spread.
 The eagle clutches a bundle of 13 arrows (representing the 13 colonies) in its left talon and an olive branch in its right talon.
 Together, the items in the eagle’s talons stand for war and peace.

 The eagle’s beak holds a banner that reads E pluribus unum.
 The Latin phrase roughly translates as “Out of many, one,” describing the formation of a single nation from 13 colonies.